Alex Grossi: Early life and career

 In 2009 Grossi took part in the [PRS ROAD SHOW], put on by Paul Reed Smith guitars.
 In 2010 Adler's Appetite released "Alive", a new single.
 The song was released in conjunction with Adler's New York Times Bestseller tell-all biography "My Appetite for Detstruction: Sex, Drugs and Guns N' Roses" and debuted on The Howard Stern Show in July.
 The band also did a 50 city US tour in support of the release.
 On September 13, 2010, it was announced that Quiet Riot would be reforming with the line up which would include Grossi, Frankie Banali and Chuck Wright.

 In 2011 Grossi formed Hotel Diablo.
 The band entered the studio with former Guns N' Roses guitarist Gilby Clarke producing.
 They released the first track "Set it Off" via iTunes and band played its first show at the Whisky a Go Go in Hollywood on September 2, 2011.
 In July 2012 it was announced that Hotel Diablo had signed a worldwide deal with Scarlet Records and Entertainment One for the release of the band's full-length debut "The Return To Psycho, California", which was released worldwide on September 25, 2012.

 Grossi has had music placed in multiple T.V. shows and motion pictures including the Quincy Jones produced film The Smokers, the FX hit series Sons of Anarchy as well as the Walt Disney/Touchstone picture The Proposal and the VH1 series Celebrity Rehab with Dr. Drew.
 He has also done several TV appearances including a 2003 documentary on the Rhode Island nightclub fire for the Lifetime network.

-In addition to touring with Dizzy Reed in Hookers & Blow he also appears on Dizzy Reed's debut solo album, Rock 'N Roll Ain't Easy, a record that has been in the making for over ten years.
+Alex appears on Dizzy Reed's 2018 debut solo album, Rock 'N Roll Ain't Easy, a record that has been in the making for over ten years.
 Most recently, Alex has appeared on the latest release from Hip-Hop icons Public Enemy appearing alongside George Clinton and Cypress Hill on the track "What You Gonna Do When The Grid Goes Down"?.